EFitzpatr7/todolist/README.md

 > To do list linked to Firebase

 ## What is this?
 This is a simple to-do list I created as an example of Vue.js functionality.
-It is the first thing project I have ever created using both webpack and Vue, so there is still a lot to learn.
+It is the first project I have ever created using both webpack and Vue, so there is still a lot to learn.

 [Link to demo](http://vuejstest.georgebaggaley.co.uk)